wahibhaq/wahibhaq.github.io/_posts/2016-04-21-android-interview-question-1.md

 &nbsp;

-#### Describe MVP Architectural design pattern for Android and it's benefits
+#### Describe MVP pattern for Android and it's benefits
 <br>
 **Hints:**

+* MVP is not an architectural pattern, it’s only responsible for the presentation layer.
 * View is a layer that displays data and reacts to user actions.
 On Android, this could be an Activity, a Fragment, an android.view.View or a Dialog.
 Model is a data access layer such as database API or remote server API.
 Presenter is a layer that provides View with data from Model.
 Presenter also handles background tasks.
 * MVP is a way to separate background tasks from activities/views/fragments to make them independent of most lifecycle-related events.
 * Application becomes simpler, overall application reliability increases up to 10 times, application code becomes shorter, code maintainability becomes better and  significantly easier to test code.
+* You'll find many amazing resources but [this](http://macoscope.com/blog/model-view-presenter-architecture-in-android-applications/) can give a good start.

 &nbsp;